 - Lost earnings and other income, including tips, commissions, and other sources

-- Medical expenses and future medical needs
+- Medical expenses and future medical bills

 - Home renovations necessary to accommodate the injury